 Arrangements under the direction of West Oaks Funeral Home. www.westoaksfuneralhome.com

-To send flowers to L. R. "Andy" Anders' family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of L. R. "Andy" Anders, please visit our floral store.